Assessment Values

 Revaluation

 Provincial legislation requires that the assessed value of all properties within Saskatchewan be updated every four years.
-2021 was a revaluation year and property assessments will be updated to reflect more current property values.
-Learn more.
+2025 is a revaluation year and property assessments will be updated to reflect more current property values.

 Appeal Your Assessment